zuozhenggh/learning-library/solutions-library/ebs-move-improve/prepare/prepare.md

 1. As the Tenancy Administrator, log in to the Oracle Cloud Infrastructure console.
     ![](./images/login-oci.png " ")

-2. In the Oracle Cloud Infrastructure console menu, under Governance and Administration, navigate to **Identify > Federation**.
+2. In the Oracle Cloud Infrastructure console menu, under Governance and Administration, navigate to **Identify & Security > Federation**.
     ![](./images/federation-menu.png " ")

 3. Click on OracleIdentityCloudService